-To have an idea of what Johannesburg looks like go to the Carlton Center.
-It is one of the tallest buildings in Africa and its top floor offers a stunning 360° view over the whole city.
-It might look a bit run down but it is really worth the visit, especially in the late afternoon, early evening – it closes at dusk (5pm).
+To understand what Johannesburg looks like, go to the Carlton Center.
+It is one of the tallest buildings in Africa, and its top floor offers a stunning 360° view of the whole city.
+It might look a bit run down, but it is worth the visit, especially in the late afternoon or early evening.

 Jozi also offers a wide range of museums to visit within which the Apartheid Museum is a must.
-This museum, created in 2001, shows the rise and fall of the Apartheid, a system of social segregation, politic and economic discrimination that emerged in South Africa in 1948 and lasted until early 90’s (!).
-This is a must do to understand not only the city of Johannesburg but the whole of South Africa.
+This museum, created in 2001, shows the rise and fall of the Apartheid, a system of social segregation, politic and economic discrimination that emerged in South Africa in 1948 and lasted until early 1990s.
+This is a ‘must do’ to understand not only the city of Johannesburg but the whole of South Africa.

-Constitution Hill is another must in Johannesburg.
-From there you will discover a stunning view of the city as well as having the opportunity to visit the prison where a lot of freedom fighters – battling Apartheid- were held prisoners.
+From Constitution Hill, you will discover a stunning view of the city as well as have an opportunity to visit the prison where several opponents battling Apartheid were held prisoners.
 A museum is available on site and the Constitutional Court is open to the public.

-Just 90 minutes away from Johannesburg, The Cradle of Humankind.
-As a UNESCO World Heritage Site that was named for the 15 fossils sites of the area which have produced more hominin fossils than any other site in the world!
-You can explore Sterkfontein Caves, the most popular site as it is home of the famous ‘Mrs. Ples’, the most complete skull of Australopithecus Africanus ever found in South Africa, and ‘Little Foot’, a nearly complete Australopithecus fossil skeleton found in 1994.
+Just 90 minutes from Johannesburg, The Cradle of Humankind is a UNESCO World Heritage Site which was named for the 15 fossils sites of the area that have produced more hominin fossils than any other site in the world!
+You can explore Sterkfontein Caves, home of the famous ‘Mrs. Ples’, the most complete skull of Australopithecus Africanus ever found in South Africa, and ‘Little Foot’, a nearly complete Australopithecus fossil skeleton found in 1994.
 Also popular is Cooper’s Cave, a museum displaying hundreds of fossils.

 A stay in Johannesburg gives you the opportunity to enjoy its popular neighborhoods such as Braamfontein and Rosebank, or one of the coolest neighborhoods in the world, Maboneng!

-Rosebank is a great part of Johannesburg to discover by foot and you can stop any time in one of the numerous coffee shops, have a look in an art gallery or vintage shop!
+Rosebank is a great part of Johannesburg to discover by foot with numerous coffee shops, art galleries, and vintage shops!
 Braamfontein is a trendy part of Johannesburg where you will find many coffee shops, pop-up shops, as well as the Neighbourgood market on Saturday mornings where artisan food, clothing stalls, and crafts are available.
-Last, but not least, Maboneng, it was a no-go zone until the end of Apartheid in 1994.
-It is now a unique area where arts, bars, rooftop and galleries are plenty.
+Lastly Maboneng, a no-go zone until the end of Apartheid in 1994, is now a unique area where arts, bars, and galleries are plenty.

 Johannesburg still has plenty to offer from Gold Reef City, a park offering rides and a museum taking you to a gold mine.
-The Walter Sisulu National Botanical Garden, a piece of nature in the city where you can find a stunning waterfall is also a must-see.
+Or visit the Walter Sisulu National Botanical Garden, a piece of nature in the city where you can find a stunning waterfall.

 The city is a great all-year destination.
-Situated on the Eastern plateau of South Africa, Joburg’s temperature tends to stay mild throughout the year thanks to its elevation – Joburg peaks at 1,753 meters (5,751 ft) above sea level.
+Situated on the Eastern plateau of South Africa, Johannesburg’s temperature tends to stay mild throughout the year thanks to its elevation – the city peaks at 5,751 feet above sea level.

-Winter, from May to September, is dry and the average maximum temperature at this time is around 16° (61°F).
-Night can get quite chilly and occasionally go below freezing, however snow is a rare occurance.
+Winter, from May to September, is dry and the average maximum temperature at this time is around 61°F. Night can get quite chilly and occasionally go below freezing, however snow is a rare occurance.

-Summer lasts from October to April and temperatures rise to a maximum average of 25.6 °C (78.1 °F) during daytime.
+Summer, from October to April, has temperatures rising to a maximum average of 78.1 °F during the daytime.
 In the afternoon thundershowers are quite common and evenings are cooler.
-Be careful of the sun – because of it’s height, the city escapes burning hot temperature but the UV index is very high!
+Be careful of the sun though – because of it’s height, the city escapes burning hot temperature but the UV index is very high!

-Pack casual and light clothes as weather is generally warm and don’t forget a jacket for cooler evenings.
+Pack casual and light clothes as the weather is generally warm, and don’t forget a jacket for cooler evenings.
 An umbrella can be useful during summer months!

 As with any large city, visitors should be aware that Johannesburg isn’t an exception when it comes to crime and you are advised to be careful.
 The city is, however, much safer than a few years ago, thanks to the economic stability.
 With a few precautions the vast majority of visitors enjoy a stay without any fear or trouble.
 Keep in mind that poverty is one of the main motives for attacks, therefore you should avoid showing wealth and expensive belongings – keep them in a safe – carry the minimum amount of money you need, be confident but don’t show off.